e-kotov/rJavaEnv/README.md

 ## Limitations

-Currently, `rJavaEnv` only supports major Java versions such as 8, 11, 16, 17, 21, 22, etc. The download and install functions ignore the minor version of the Java distribution and just downloads the latest stable subversion of the specified major version.
+Currently, `rJavaEnv` only supports major Java versions such as 8, 11, 17, 21, 22.
+The download and install functions ignore the minor version of the Java distribution and just downloads the latest stable subversion of the specified major version.
 This is done to simplify the process and avoid the need to update the package every time a new minor version of Java is released.
 For most users this should be sufficient, but this is substandard for full reproducibility.

 The main limitation is that if you want to switch to another Java environment, you will most likely have to restart the current R session